Morningstar (1991-2007) is a Thrash Metal band from Aanekoski, Finland.

 By the time they recorded their second CD for 'Moonlight', however, the company went out of business, leaving it unpublished.
 Unpublished, that is, until Chicago's 'R.I.P.
 Records' stepped in to complete the work and furnish them with the titles Hell (1999), and Weight Of The Hammer (2000).
 Weight Of The Hammer and Hell were aggressive but traditional late '80's style thrash metal albums with fanciful lyrics and dark overtones.
 Weight of The Hammer also featured a touch of comical flare in the lyrics as well as the standard anthems to heavy metal.
 A line-up change would commence with brother Peri Honkonen taking over on drums for the release of Kalevala Mysticism in 2002, an album of doom laden deep base riffing and folk stories based on battles, and other Nordic anthem subjects in a pentameter not unlike old Nordic verse.

-After the release Finnish Metal (2004) and the Inside the Circle of Pentagram (The Young Pagan Hearts) compilation in 2005 the act would split in 2007 due to lack of time, personal differences.
+After the release Finnish Metal (2004) featuring the line up Ari Honkonen (vocals/guitars), Jani Lamberg (bass) and Benjam Niininen (drums), and the Inside the Circle of Pentagram (The Young Pagan Hearts) compilation in 2005 the act would split in 2007 due to lack of time and personal differences.

 Footnote: Do not confuse this Morningstar with both the Canadian and USA bands of the same name or the original name for Lifend.